grarcht/Shuttle/README.md

 providing convenience functions to remove cargo (automatically or on-demand)

 ## Getting Started
 Refer to the documentation and demo app as a starting point.
+The documentation is in the "documentation" directory of each module.
+Also, modeling documents for the project are in the project's modeling directory.

 ### Recommended Usage
 For end users wishing to include the Shuttle Framework in a project, the best way to get started is by using the Shuttle interface with the CargoShuttle object as the implementation.
 This interface provides a single source of truth.

+#### Shuttle Cargo States
+When storing the cargo transported with Shuttle, the object returned is a Channel of type ShuttleStoreCargoResult.

+When retrieving the cargo transported with Shuttle, the object returned is a Channel of type ShuttlePickupCargoResult.

-When retrieving the cargo transported with Shuttle, the object returned is a Channel of type ShuttleResult.
-This type is a sealed class, with states named Loading, Success, and Error.
-Shuttle uses this type to promote the usage of the Loading-Content-Error (LCE) pattern.
+When removing the cargo transported with Shuttle, the object returned is a Channel of type ShuttleRemoveCargoResult.

+These returned types are sealed classes with multiple states.
+Shuttle uses this type to promote the usage of the Loading-Content-Error (LCE) pattern and similar patterns.

+By providing these states, consuming apps can take actions for the UI, analytics, and other use cases.

 ### Cleaning up after use
 To remove persisted cargo data after it is not needed, convenience functions are available for use.